Bluegrass Planet Radio Spans the Globe

 Although her own tastes might slightly affect the choices in affiliate broadcasts, she said she still tries to focus Bluegrass Planet Radio programming on meeting the needs of the listeners themselves.
 It’s not so much about her own taste as it is about making a great station that others will enjoy.

 “I try to give equal billing to all the bluegrass labels,” she explained.
-“As a broadcaster, we get in advance what albums are coming out, what singles are gonna be released.
-Just about everything that comes out new goes on the station.”
+“As a broadcaster, we get in advance what albums are coming out, what singles are gonna be released.”

 Bluegrass Planet Radio has a broad listenership, and they come from places where most people would never suspect.
 Mac said she pulls in fans from all sorts of places.